 Archive 2010 & 2011.In April of 2010, a pair of wild Swainson's Hawks decided to nest in our neighborhood in Boise, Idaho.
 This "Hawk Watch" will attempt to record words and photographs describing the Hawks behaviors, including the hatching & fledgling of chicks over the spring and summer.
 Many others who live in the neighborhood also watched the daily activities of the hawks and used this blog to keep up on my own observations and photographs.

 Note!
-May 6, 2011 Two Red-Tailed Hawks have settled on the old nest and appear to be laying on eggs now.
+May 6, 2011 Two Red-tailed Hawks have settled on the old nest and appear to be laying on eggs now.
 See blog posts below.
+Here is a link to 56 Red-tailed hawk photographs from 2011 I uploaded to my Picasa Web Album.

 Note!
 On March 12, 2011 two neighbors reported seeing a single hawk flying around and landing on the nest.
 Hopefully they will nest here again or nearby and we can continue the blog through 2011.